Divdude77/Instagram-Page-Automator/README.md

 # VARIABLE USES:
 subreddit is the name of subreddit to browsed.
 It is set to "memes" (r/memes) by default.
-It switches to r/dankmemes after the post cooldown. redditor is the name of the person who made the meme.
-It is updated everytime a meme is selected. file_type is used to check whether the meme is a jpg or png.
+It switches to r/dankmemes after the post cooldown.

+redditor is the name of the person who made the meme.
+It is updated everytime a meme is selected.

+file_type is used to check whether the meme is a jpg or png.
 If its a png, it will be converted to jpg.
-Any other format will be skipped, as it can't be posted. submitted_memes is a list which stores the IDs of already posted memes.
-This is to prevent repetition of memes. submitted_memes is a list which stores the IDs of already posted memes.
-This is to prevent repetition of memes. post_limit is used to specify how many memes you want to post every interval.
-Its set to two by default. post_cooldown is used to specify how long you want to wait before posting a new meme (in seconds).
+Any other format will be skipped, as it can't be posted.

+submitted_memes is a list which stores the IDs of already posted memes.
+This is to prevent repetition of memes.

+submitted_memes is a list which stores the IDs of already posted memes.
+This is to prevent repetition of memes.

+post_limit is used to specify how many memes you want to post every interval.
+Its set to two by default.

+post_cooldown is used to specify how long you want to wait before posting a new meme (in seconds).
 Its set to three hours by default.

+memeskip is used to skip the first two memes from r/memes as they are announcements.

 # NOTE:
 It is better to keep the program running, as submitted_memes list is temporary, and becomes empty everytime the program is stopped.
 Re-running the program without waiting may cause meme repetition.
 If you want to re-run the program, you should wait atleast 3 to 4 hours since you stopped it.
 I hope to prevent this in the future by implementing a .json database support.